 - Oluwatamilore O. Orojo (main supervisor with Dr J. Teppar and Prof. M. McGinnity as co-supervisors), topic: Computational Architectures for Extracting Intelligence from Unstructured Data for Healthcare Applications;

-- Salisu W. Yahaya (Co-supervisor with Prof. A. Lotfi as main supervisor), topic: User-Centric Anomaly Detection in Activities of Daily Living.
+- Salisu W. Yahaya (Co-supervisor with Prof. A. Lotfi as the main supervisor), topic: User-Centric Anomaly Detection in Activities of Daily Living.

 Prospective students may obtain detailed information on opportunities to carry out postgraduate research towards an MPhil / PhD from the NTU Doctoral School.